 Balance Your Diet

-balanced diet can significantly reduce the risk of kidney stones.
+A balanced diet can significantly reduce the risk of kidney stones.
 Include foods rich in calcium and low in oxalate.
 While it might seem counterintuitive, dietary calcium can help bind oxalate in the intestines, preventing it from reaching the kidneys.

 Reduce your intake of high-oxalate foods like spinach, beets, and nuts if you’re prone to calcium oxalate stones.